Body Mass Index Versus Body Fat Percentage

 One of the problems with body mass index measurements is that it is a very simple measurement.
 Likewise, one of the problems with the body fat percentage measure is that not only does the percentage of body fat vary according to gender and age but also according to race.
-This factor would need to be taken into account for any body fat measurement in the future.
+Thus, this factor would need to be taken into account for any body fat measurement in the future.

 Medical study on Age, Gender and Race and body fat percentage.